collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

     >>> "Factories menu management activation" in browser.contents True

-Before beeing able to add or customize menu elements, we need to activate the feature here, in the site root.
+Before being able to add or customize menu elements, we need to activate the feature here, in the site root.

     >>> browser.getControl(name='enable-command').click()